kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 pod "web-0" deleted
 ```
 This time, when you get the Pods that the Stateful Set created, you will find
 only `web-1`.
-Because the web Stateful Set has been deleted, `web-0` will not
+As the web Stateful Set has been deleted, `web-0` will not
 be rescheduled.

 ```shell